alephium/gpu-miner/README.md

    ```

 Executable file will be generated in `your-gpu-miner-dir/bin/` directory.

+For best results, try to start the gpu-miner on windows using the alternate GPU init with '-n', as it can improve massively the mining speed on windows.

 If you have any questions, please reach out to us on Discord.